mcoen93ns/AlexandersFirstKata/NOTES.md

 //TODO
-- retrieve dockeruser name / password from env variables ✅
--  set docker username/password in GIT ✅
+- Are all days of the week defined?
+- Test if all days of the week are present in the array
--  Make a snyk project?
+-
--  Add Dockerfile to the cookie cutter ⚡